GSmithApps/hindent/README.md

 - Then divide by 2 to determine the indentation level
 - then, for each line find the difference in indentation level between that line and the following line
-  - if the indentation level goes up, then add an opening parenthesis before the current line according to the number of indents.
+  - if the indentation level goes up, then after the current line, add opening parenthesis according to the number of indents.
-  - if the indentation level goes down, then add a closing parenthesis after the current line according to the number of dedents.
+  - if the indentation level goes down, then after the current line, add closing parenthesis according to the number of dedents.
   - if the indentation level remains the same, do nothing
-- This is best seen in the examples in `/examples/example.hin`.
+- The notes in this bullet are best illustrated with examples.
+There are some good ones in `/examples/example.hin`.
-  To allow the user to pick an indentation level other than what the textual code would otherwise look like, the user can lead a line with `. `.
+  Anyway, here is an attempt at an explanation: to allow the user to pick an indentation level other than what the textual code would otherwise look like, the user can lead a line with `. `.
 This forces Hindent to treat the line's indentation where the `.` is